Hhbecker/CoogleEngine/README.md

 ● H. Wu and R. Luk and K. Wong and K. Kwok.
 "Interpreting TF-IDF term weights as making relevance decisions".
 ACM Transactions on Information Systems, 26 (3).
 2008.
 ● J. Ramos, “Using TF-IDF to determine word relevance in document queries”.

+Testing new hashmap
+-invalid directory
+-no files in directory
+--files are blank